ooni/license/Readme.md

-# OONI Legal
+# OONI License

-This repository is a collection of legal resources (currently licenses) to be used in software and content repositories.
+This repository is a collection of license templates for all OONI software and non-software products.

 You should in general use, where possible, these two licenses: